writethedocs/www/docs/conf/au/2017/sponsorship/prospectus.rst

 - Managers (12%)
 - Community Contributors, Enthusiasts & Other Folks (11%)

-This is the first of it's kind mini-conference to be organised in Australia.
+This is the first of it's kind Write the Docs mini-conference to be organised in Australia.

 Why Sponsor
 ===========